KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 </div>
 </div>

+_Note: because of how we're drawing the diagrams above, the stack (starting at 0x500) is "upside down", growing downward instead of upwards!_

 Now, let's say it ends there: `f4` does not call any other functions, just does its work and then returns back into `f3`.
 Now we're really going to start to see the power of using the stack!